Designing Good Writing Assignments

 9) Provide templates, formulas, and schemas judiciously.
 While schemas and templates can help students learn the “academic moves” that effective writers use, too much structure can stultify the writing.
 A better practice is to provide and discuss exemplars of the writing you want students to produce.

-10) Work with the CTLT and University Writing & Rhetoric Center on the development of your writing assignment and supporting materials and resources.
-If the University Writing & Rhetoric Center tutors are involved with the assignment before the day it is due, they will be able to better support students through the entire process of the assignment.
+10) Work with the CTLT and Writing & Learning Center on the development of your writing assignment and supporting materials and resources.
+If the Writing and Learning Center tutors are involved with the assignment before the day it is due, they will be able to better support students through the entire process of the assignment.

 Consider the difference between these two assignments: